 Think of the Spreewald as a large nature reserve interlaced by canals and channels with residential housing, holiday waterfront properties, and historic towns and villages.

 Located 100 km southeast of Berlin, you can get there in just over an hour by car or even by train.
-Start your day trip either at Lübbenau or Vetschau, the two most accessible towns.
+Start your Spreewald day trip from Berlin at either at Lübbenau or Vetschau, the two most accessible towns.
 Taking a punt boat (Spreewaldkahn) tour is the most popular way to explore the waterways around the Spreewald.
 Come prepared to wait if you arrive in the summer.

 If an organized tour doesn’t appeal, rent a canoe or kayak and explore the canals by yourself.
 I haven’t done that yet but I’d imagine getting off the beaten track in the more than 270 km of waterways would be a great way to spend the day.